 The officers were wearing black uniforms and balaclavas and had two vehicles with them, which were white with blue writing and similar to a Dacia Sandero.
 They told the group to sit down and reportedly proceeded to sit on their heads and ask where they were from.
 The respondent says that when he answered, “Morocco”, the officers “started to beat [him] more.”
 The respondent claims he tried to ask for asylum but the officers wouldn’t let him talk and continued to beat him with a long baton.
 The respondent stated that they also took everyone’s phones, extra clothing, and all other personal belongings.

-From there, the group was put into a police vehicle and driven for about 1.5 hours to what the officers called a “commissariat.”
+From there, the group was put into a police vehicle and driven for about 1.5 hours to what the respondents called a “commissariat.”
 The driver drove recklessly, going about 140-150 km/hr, as if they were “taking animals not human beings.”
 They passed one village on the way but mostly drove through wooded areas until they arrived at the detention centre, a “dirty” place that “looked like a little camp” or garage with “only a roof”, surrounded by a fence and located in the “middle of a forest.”

-12 people were put on the boat at a time, which was an inflatable boat, about 3 meters long, and driven by the two men speaking Syrian Arabic.
+12 people were put on the boat at a time, it was an inflatable boat, about 3 meters long, and driven by the two men described as speaking Syrian Arabic.
 They drove the people to the middle of the river and ordered them to jump out of the boat; “they didn’t care if you could swim or not.”
 After being transported across the river in one of the middle groups, the respondent found himself near Ipsala.
 He spent about two days walking from the pushback point to Edirne, which he estimates was about 120 kilometers.